National symbols of Nepal and National emblems of Nepal

 Normally, for the Nepalese individuals, who are primarily occupied with horticulture, the dairy animals are the representation of riches, since the richness of the land relies upon it.
 Margarine got from cow’s milk is customarily sent out to India.
 Slaughtering a cow is carefully disallowed by law.

 In this way, there can be no discussion about a hamburger dish.
 In any case, the most flawless and most nutritious item is bovine’s milk.
 In Nepal, dairy items are very esteemed.
+So, there is no doubt that Nepal national animal is cow.

 Why cow is selected to be the national animal of Nepal?